-Whatever one thinks about the existence of a distinct "Southern Inuit" people, there's general agreement that prior to the advent of the LMA, "Labrador Settlers who now call themselves Metis were formerly ashamed of their aboriginal heritage."35 The NCC itself acknowledges that most of its membership denied its Inuit ancestry until recently.36
+Whatever one thinks about the existence of a "Southern Inuit" people, there's agreement that prior to the advent of the LMA, "Labrador Settlers who now call themselves Metis were formerly ashamed of their aboriginal heritage."32 The NCC acknowledges that the large majority of its membership denied its Inuit ancestry until very recently.
+These facts aren't disputed.
+As Kennedy anticipated over two decades ago, the task of creating a culture and traditions distinguishing the so-called "Southern Inuit" from their white Labradorian neighbours has been considerable.33 In fact, Kennedy (2014) affirms that all that distinguishes the "Inuit-Métis" from their white neighbours "is the [recent] realization of their part-Inuit ancestry."34 That is, the so-called Inuit-Métis are culturally indistinguishable from their white neighbours.

-As Kennedy anticipated over two decades ago, the task of creating a culture and traditions distinguishing the so-called "Southern Inuit" from their white Labradorian neighbours has been considerable.37 In fact, Kennedy affirms that all that distinguishes the "Inuit-Métis" from their white neighbours "is the [recent] realization of their part-Inuit ancestry."38 That is, the so-called Inuit-Métis are culturally indistinguishable from their white neighbours.
 One must therefore interpret the NCC's report as an integral part of the process to imagine and create a new people.
 If one approaches the NCC's report with that understanding, then the obvious contradictions in their argumentation are laid bare.

-First, the NCC claims repeatedly that the Inuit occupation of what they call southern Labrador was permanent: "The Inuit occupations [sic] of southern Labrador were of a permanent nature."39 Still, the archaeological evidence that the NCC cites in no way suggests that the Inuit lived permanently in any one location prior to the 1770s, let alone in what they identify as "southern" Labrador.
-To be clear, archaeologists generally agree that Inuit populations lived down the Labrador coast all the way to the Lower Shore of the St-Lawrence River in present-day Quebec.40 Most academics also agree that the Inuit retreated to north of the Straits of Belle Isle sometime by the early 1700s.41 There's also widespread agreement that pockets of Inuit lived along the southern Labrador coast between Hamilton Inlet and Battle Harbour until the 1850s.42 However, Carol Brice-Bennett maintained that by 1905 only two "full-blooded" Inuit women, both married to European men, lived south of Hamilton Inlet,43 which concords with the NCC's own report.
+First, the NCC claims repeatedly that the Inuit occupation of what they call southern Labrador was permanent: "The Inuit occupations [sic] of southern Labrador were of a permanent nature."35 Still, the archaeological evidence that the NCC cites in no way suggests that the Inuit lived permanently in any one location prior to the 1770s, let alone in what they identify as "southern" Labrador.
+To be clear, the overwhelming academic consensus is that Inuit populations lived down the Labrador coast all the way to the Lower Shore of the St-Lawrence River in present-day Quebec.36 Most academics also agree that the Inuit retreated to north of the Strait of Belle Isle sometime by the early 1700s.37 There's also widespread consensus that pockets of Inuit along the southern Labrador coast between Hamilton Inlet and Battle Harbour until the 1850s.38 However, Carol Brice-Bennett maintained that in 1905 only two "full-blooded" Inuit women, both married to European men, lived south of Hamilton Inlet,39 which concords with the NCC's own report.
+None of these points are controversial in the academic literature.
+However, the fact that Inuit lived all along the coast for a couple centuries doesn't mean that they lived at any one location permanently.
+In fact, the academic material suggests the direct opposite to be true.